paperfon/warmleaves/src/pages/index.md

 ---
 templateKey: index-page
-title: Great coffee with a conscience
+title: Warm Leaves - Enjoy The Ritual of Tea
-image: /img/home-jumbotron.jpg
+image: /img/alisher-sharip-mumpl9-d7uc-unsplash.jpg
-heading: Great coffee with a conscience
+heading: Great tea with a conscience
 subheading: Support sustainable farming while enjoying a cup
 mainpitch:
-  title: Why Kaldi
+  title: Why Warm Leaves
   description: >
-    Kaldi is the coffee store for everyone who believes that great coffee shouldn't just taste good, it should do good too.
-We source all of our beans directly from small scale sustainable farmers and make sure part of the profits are reinvested in their communities.
+    Tea and infusions are classic warm beverages used through history for nourishment, health, healing and pure enjoyment.
+After water is the most consumed drink in the world.
+This site aims to be your introductory guide to the world of tea with basic explanations of the different types of tea and infusiones and the accessories that you might want to have in order to enjoy a cup.
 description: >-
-  Kaldi is the ultimate spot for coffee lovers who want to learn about their java’s origin and support the farmers that grew it.
-We take coffee production, roasting and brewing seriously and we’re glad to pass that knowledge to anyone.
+  Warm Leaves is the ultimate spot for tea lovers who want to learn about the origin of tea and infusions.
+We love tea too and we are happy to pass all the knowledge that we have.
 intro:
   blurbs:
     - image: /img/coffee.png